DU 501: The Raw Denim Community

 If you want a local denim community and one doesn't exist near you, here's the most useful thing I can tell you: don't wait for someone else to start it.

 New York Denim Hangs started with one Instagram post and four people.
-That's the entire playbook.
-Here's a slightly more detailed version:
+Here's a slightly more detailed version of the playbook:

 Start an Instagram page.
 The established format is @[city]denimhangs — it signals immediately what you are and makes you findable by anyone searching for local community.
 Post a call-out for local raw denim wearers.
 Tag a few brands.
 Be welcoming.
 Our slogan — all denim lovers welcome — is yours to borrow.